-Many researchers find that raw, strong onions, for example, definitly lift levels of the "good" HDL cholesterol - follow the link to read more about HDL cholesterol.
+Many researchers find that raw, strong onions, for example, definitly raise levels of the "good" HDL cholesterol -(follow the link to read more about HDL cholesterol).

-In a few cases, the HDL levels have even doubled or tripled on the onion regimen.
+In a few cases, the HDL levels have even doubled or tripled in people who were on the onion regimen.

 Although researchers have been able to isolate more than 150 chemicals in onions, they are not quite sure which ones are the HDL-boosting chemicals, but they are pretty sure that raw onions work better: cooking lessens or destroys the onion's powers to raise HDLs.

 The active agent seems to be the one that gives the onions their strong taste.
 The major effect comes from the hotter white and yellow varieties.

 Mild red onions don't provide quite the same effect, but they are still good for your health in other ways.